- How to Avoid Capital Gains Tax on Foreign Property

 - How to Avoid Capital Gains Tax on Real Estate

 Home prices doubled over the past decade – and that could mean you owe some serious taxes if you are selling your home.
-After bottoming out at around $259,000 in 2011, the average sale price of a house has marched steadily upward to more than $500,000 in 2024.
-This type of growth often leads to… read more…
+After bottoming out at around $259,000 in 2011, the average sale price of a house has marched steadily upward to more than $500,000 in 2024, before dropping down to $357,275 in January… read more…

 - How to Avoid Capital Gains Taxes